justin-gallo/restaurant-homepage/README.md

 ## Things to Improve:

 - I'd like to improve the responsiveness of the "About" page.
 The current layout is fine for mobile and tablet, but for the desktop layout I'd prefer the map to shift to a right column with the information on the left of it.
 This should make better use of the space available on wider devices and will reduce the need to scroll.
+- It seems like there is a CSS issue on iOS devices in Safari; the spacing on the homepage is incorrect.

 [Live Preview](https://justin-gallo.github.io/restaurant-homepage/)